plgd-dev/hub/docs/guide/deployment/identity-server.md

 ### How to make certificates

-Before you run docker image of plgd/identity, you make sure certificates exists in `.tmp/certs` folder.
+Before you run the docker image of plgd/cloud2cloud-gateway, make sure that certificates exist in `.tmp/certs` folder.
-If not exists, you can create certificates from plgd/bundle image by following step only once.
+If they do not, you can create them from the plgd/bundle image by executing the following step once:

 ```bash
 # Create local folder for certificates and run plgd/bundle image to execute shell.